DJ-2805/muscleBot/README.md

 # Muscle Bot
-Arduino powered robot that communicates with the user via Bluetooth and moves from hand movements
+Arduino powered robot that communicates with the user via Bluetooth and moves from hand movements.
+- This was designed during the UCLA Hardware Hackathon IdeaHacks hosted by Theta Tau and IEEE.

 ### Use
 The muscle sensor was the main item that we wanted to use on this project.